-Global health regulators have sounded the alarm on the extremely popular heartburn drug Zantac (Ranitidine), which has prompted a flood of calls to our law firm concerning the filing of Zantac lawsuits.
+Global health regulators have sounded the alarm on the extremely popular heartburn drug Zantac (Ranitidine), which has prompted a flood of calls to our law firm concerning the filing of Zantac class action lawsuits.
 Zantac is also used to treat erosive esophagitis, Zollinger Ellison syndrome and more.
 The blockbuster drug and its generic versions have been found to contain the cancer-causing drug nitrosamine impurity called N-nitrosodimethylamine (NDMA).

 The U.S. Food & Drug Administration (FDA) and drug-safety officials in Europe have identified that NDMA has been found in Zantac.

 “Patients should be able to trust that their medicines are as safe as they can be and that the benefits of taking them outweigh any risk to their health.”